basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

     {% if board in ["sltb001a"] %}
         This is the pinout of the expansion pins on the front side of the board.
 PIN 1 is the top-left contact, marked on the silkscreen.
     {% else %}
         This is the pinout of the expansion header on the right side of the board.
-PIN 1 is the bottom-left contact when the header faces towards you.
+PIN 1 is the bottom-left contact when the header faces  you horizontally.
     {% endif %}
 {% endstrip %}